UAE offers condolences to Zvi Kogan's family, thanks Turkey for help in arresting 3 suspects

 People carry the coffin of Israeli rabbi, Zvi Kogan.
 Photo: Reuters

-The UAE expressed its condolences to the family of Zvi Kogan, who was murdered while residing in the country.
-On Tuesday, the UAE also thanked Turkey for cooperating with the arrest of suspects in the killing of the Israeli-Moldovan rabbi.
+The UAE expressed its condolences to the family of Zvi Kogan, who was murdered while living in the Emirates.
+The UAE also thanked Turkey for assisting with the arrest of the three suspects accused of murdering the Israeli-Moldovan rabbi.

+Three suspects were arrested in Istanbul during a secret operation by Turkish intelligence and police over the weekend, according to Reuters.
+They were subsequently extradited at the request of the UAE government.

 On Monday, the authorities released the names and shared images of the three Uzbek suspects who were arrested in connection with the murder of Kogan.
 Uzbekistan's Minister of Foreign Affairs said his government has been closely cooperating with the UAE and Israeli authorities in the investigation.